underscore-zi/tx55/README.md

  - testclient - honestly, this is unmaintained garbage code used to invoke certain server actions without needing to use the game.
 It can send packets to the server and do some interactions but its really just intended for development testing.
  - types - Is the a central location for all the data types defined during reverse engineering.
 They are generally are binary serializable structures using sized integers or sized byte arrays.
 This are roughly grouped based on what I was working on when I discovered the type, but the organization could be better and is something to do in the future.

-While most configuration happens through teh `gameserver` binary and its configuration file (see the `configurations` package) it does read one envrionment value `EVENTS_ENDPOINT` if specified the game will POST JSON objects to this endpoint as various game events happen.
+While most configuration happens through teh `gameserver` binary and its configuration file (see the `configurations` package) it does read one environment value `EVENTS_ENDPOINT` if specified the game will POST JSON objects to this endpoint as various game events happen.
 This is intended to be used with the `restapi` package's `/api/v1/stream/events/:token` endpoint.

 # Metal Gear Online 1 - REST API (pkg/restapi)

 This is a REST interface used to expose the game-server state to whoever wants that information, but it is also where regular crons such as updating rankings are run.
 There is also an optional `/api/v1/stream/events` endpoint that is a websocket endpoint that will stream JSON blobs of game-related events as they are reported by the game servers.

-The API's endpoints are documented in [pkg/restapi/types.go](./pkg/restapi/types.go), but every request will get a `ResponseJSON` as the response object with a varying `Data` field depending on the request.
+The APIs endpoints are documented in [pkg/restapi/types.go](./pkg/restapi/types.go), but every request will get a `ResponseJSON` as the response object with a varying `Data` field depending on the request.

 # Running the Server for Development

 ## Cheats
 One of the bigger challenges for this is just getting a copy of the game to communicate with a custom server.
 Right now this does require the use of "cheats" or memory editing.
-See [cheats.md](./cheats.md) for information about what each of the cheats does but I will assume here that you are running the appropiate cheats for your game version AND cheat device.
+See [cheats.md](./cheats.md) for information about what each of the cheats does but I will assume here that you are running the appropriate cheats for your game version AND cheat device.

 ## DNS
 Next when you run the game it will make several DNS lookups to get to the game server.
 You will need to setup your game so that it points to a DNS you control.
 You can do this with the built-in network configuration editing, or the PS2 network adapters came with a configuration disc.
-If using PCSX2 (prefered) you can just do this in the settings.
+If using PCSX2 (preferred) you can just do this in the settings.
 The main domains you need to resolve are:

 - mgs3sstun.konamionline.com - this needs to point to some compatible STUN server.
 I used stund to run one you may be able to find a public STUN server but not all STUN servers are compatible and I'm not entirely sure what the requirements are, but running my own always worked.
 - savemgo.com - One of the cheats rewrites a konami domain to savemgo.com.
 This is so we could get around the HTTPS requirement.
 The game makes a few web requests to this server: